DhruvAtreja/ALAS/README.md

 # ALAS: Autonomous Learning Agent System

-An intelligent self-learning AI agent system inspired by the [SEAL paper](https://arxiv.org/html/2506.10943v1) that continuously refines itself through iterative curriculum generation, fine-tuning, evaluation, and revision.

-## 🌟 Overview

-ALAS addresses the challenge of AI models having fixed knowledge cutoffs by creating autonomous agents that can:
+An intelligent self-learning AI agent system that addresses the challenge of AI models having fixed knowledge cutoffs for rapidly evolving domains by creating autonomous agents that can:

 - **Generate learning curricula** using OpenAI's Deep Research API
 - **Create training data** through intelligent research and question generation